 If you place an order but for whatever reason do not arrive to pick it up, you are still responsible for paying for that order.

-Ordering is weekly from Sunday afternoon at 12:30pm through Wednesday morning at 7:30am.
+Ordering is weekly from Sunday at noon through Wednesday at noon.
 After you’ve set up an account, you’ll receive an email notifying you that products are available.
-Please visit our site and place your orders before 7:30am on Wednesday.
+Please visit our site and place your orders before noon on Wednesday.
 You may pick up your order on Saturday between 10am and 12pm, or the following Monday, 4:30 p.m. to 6:00 p.m., at Christ Episcopal Church, located at 6th and Scott Street in downtown Little Rock.

 Arkansas Local Food Network membership fees not only help to make our online market happen, but also help support other very worthy community projects.
 Membership is $5 per month payable $5 per month, $15 for 3 months, $30 for one-half year, or $60 per year.

 Following your third order, the website will automatically place an annual membership fee of $60 on your invoice.
 We are more than happy to accommodate monthly, quarterly and other membership payments at your request at the check out table.

 Farmers donate 10% of their sales to assist in covering market costs; 3.25% of that goes to this wonderful website.
 This makes you – the member – the financial backbone of our program.
 We appreciate you and we encourage you to contact us anytime with feedback or ideas of how we can keep up the good work!

 For more information about the Arkansas Local Food Network, please visit www.arlocalfoodnetwork.org or call us anytime at (501)291-2769.